 Chaukori – Berinag – Sheraghat – Dhaulchinna – Barechinna – Almora: Mostly excellent roads with lovely dense forests, totally loved the drive.
 The road between Golu Devta Temple and Barechinna was in bad shape, else like I said mostly perfect.

 Chaukori – Patal Bhuvaneshwar: Very bad in shape after Raigara.
 Butter smooth roads from Berinag to Chaukori.

 Almora – Bhimtal – Kathgodam – Haldwani – Rudrapur: Very good roads, smooth sailing.

 Rudrapur – Rampur – Moradabad: Mix of bad and average roads.
 The road between Rudrapur and Rampur has improved but still has a lot of potholes where the car gets some abuse as you tend to drive fast.

 Travel Tip: Do not forget to check this list of things to carry on a road trip to the Himalayas.

 I am sure the above itinerary for the Kumaon region if not help you 100% with planning a trip to Uttarkhand but can certainly act as a starting point for your upcoming Kumaon trip or a trip to any of these places mentioned in the itinerary.

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

-Do share your valuable thoughts or queries or doubts you have and we can discuss more about your upcoming Travel Plans for Kumaon either in comments below or in the Itinerary Advice section of the DoW Community.
+Do share your valuable thoughts or queries or doubts you have, and we can discuss more your upcoming Travel Plans for Kumaon either in the comments below or in the Itinerary Advice section of the DoW Community.
 We will be happy to help you plan your trip :).